-The Go-Getter replies, "No problem, I got this."
-(Likely boasting later about having done a stellar job.
+The Go-Getter replies, "Bring it on.
+I got this."
+(Likely bragging later about knocking it out of the park.
 Again.)

 The Challenger pushes back, demanding rationale for the change.

 The Ad-Libber waits until the last minute, then scrambles to pull it off.